 A classic river cruise that takes you straight to the heart of one gorgeous city after the next is an unquestionably epic way to travel.
 While traditionally river cruising would involve stopping at a port and going on a guided tour of the city, there’s now a whole new menu of activities available as well!
-As we enter 2019, these are our favourite new river cruising experiences.
+These are some of our favourite river cruising experiences.

 Harnessing travel’s ability to inspire, there are many creative endeavours being offered as part of European river cruising packages.
 Some such stops include participating in a painting workshop in Arles, where the scenery inspired many of Van Gogh’s pieces; or perhaps you’ve always wanted to create your own signature scent, which can be done at the Musee des Aromes et du Parfum in Avignon.